kobibal/test/home_assignment/README.md

   - For delay metrics, we compute hour differences only when `date_utc >= COALESCE(static_fire_date_utc, date_utc)`.
 If `static_fire_date_utc` is null, we treat delay as 0 for that row (filtering out invalid/negative cases).
 See `aggregated.sql` and `delay.sql` for the exact logic.
 - **Incremental load**
   - The incremental example demonstrates selecting new `id`s that do not already exist in `raw_level`.
 It shows both a **Trino-side** approach and a commented **DB-side insert** pattern.
+- **Aggregated table**
+  - Aggregated table I can do it also with pandas dataframe transformation with merge to payloads, and explode, but it can also happends with sql query postgres syntax, i think is best fit here.
 - **Idempotency**
   - Ingestion should be idempotent on `id` (unique identifier for a launch).
 Upserts/merges ensure re-runs don’t duplicate data.
 - **Trino is optional**